Police: Emily Noble's husband arrested, charged with her murder

 WESTERVILLE, Ohio — The Westerville Division of Police announced they have arrested and charged the husband of a woman who was reported missing last year and whose body was found months later.

-Police said Matheu Moore was arrested Thursday morning in connection with the death of his wife, Emily Noble.
+Police said Matheau Moore was arrested Thursday morning in connection with the death of his wife, Emily Noble.

 Moore was indicted in Delaware County on two counts of murder and one count of felonious assault.